stepsbtw/stepsbtw/README.md

 ## About Me

-- 💻 Proficient in C, C++, Python, and Java.
+- 💻 Proficient in Python, C++ and Java.
+- 🤖 Studying some Julia and R for research purposes.
-- 📊 Experienced with Python libraries like Pandas, Numpy, Matplotlib, Keras, and TensorFlow.
+- 📊 I use Python libraries like Pandas, Numpy, Matplotlib, Keras, and TensorFlow.
-- 📊 Specializing in data science, neural networks, and data analytics.
+- 📊 Specializing in Data Science and Security.
 - 🐺 Member of Wolfbyte IA at IEEE CEFET/RJ student branch.

 ## Current Focus